GuangzhuoZhang/CRRE-YOLO/README.md

 --img 640 ```
 ## 6. Inference Speed Single-image inference (batch=1): - Avg latency: 3.0 ms (0.2 ms
 preprocessing, 2.0 ms inference, 0.8 ms post-processing)
-## 7. Repository Structure CRRE-YOLO/ ■■■ train.py ■■■ detect.py ■■■ config.yaml ■■■
+## 7. Repository Structure CRRE-YOLO/ ■■■ train.py ■■■ detect.py ■■■ config.yaml ■■■.
 requirements.txt ■■■ README.md ■■■ weights/
-## 8. Data The rice pest dataset is available from the corresponding author upon reasonable
+## 8. Data The rice pest dataset is available from the corresponding author upon reasonable.
 request.
-## 9. Citation ``` @article{crre-yolo-2025, title = {CRRE-YOLO: An Enhanced YOLOv11 Model with
+## 9. Citation ``` @article{crre-yolo-2025, title = {CRRE-YOLO: An Enhanced YOLOv11 Model with.
 Efficient Local Attention and Multi-Scale Convolution for Rice Pest Detection}, author = {Guangzhuo Zhang and Co-authors}, journal = {Applied Sciences}, year = {2025}, note = {under review} } ```
-## 10. License MIT License Copyright (c) 2025 Guangzhuo Zhang
+## 10. License MIT License Copyright (c) 2025 Guangzhuo Zhang.
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell